joshhills/intogames-demo/docs/README.md

 ### Using Swagger UI (Recommended)

-The easiest way to view and interact with the API documentation is through Swagger UI, which is included in the Docker Compose setup:

 1. Start all services: `docker-compose up`
 2. Open Swagger UI: http://localhost:8081
 3. Use the dropdown at the top to switch between API Service, Admin Service, and Push Service documentation

 ### Using External Tools

-You can also view these OpenAPI specs using:

 - **Swagger Editor**: https://editor.swagger.io (paste the YAML content)
 - **Postman**: Import the YAML files to generate API collections